Katniss and Merida—Year of the Heroic Archer?

 But surely the fact that “Brave” is bringing both boys and girls in their droves to the movie theater is a positive step?
 Undoubtedly.
 However, I’m going to reserve judgment on how much progress this signifies until there’s a third, fourth and fifth female-led movie this year—and one that focuses on something other than marriage, babies or women undermining each other.
 That one commentator could speculate the heroine of “Brave” must be a lesbian because she doesn’t conform to outdated gender stereotypes shows that some still subscribe to the idea that a woman can’t behave heroically unless there’s an exceptional reason why.
 “Brave” and “The Hunger Games” depict strong female protagonists fantastically, but there is always the concern that, as Davis puts it, Hollywood will then turn around and dismiss their success, saying in effect, “Don’t trust it.
 It might just be a one off, and we have to stick to our formula of catering to the male audience, because the women will come anyway.”
 So I will wait for the next decent heroine to join Katniss and Merida, and see how long she takes to materialise.

-More articles in WMC News & Features by Category: Arts and culture, Girls, Media
+More articles by Category: Arts and culture, Girls, Media

 More articles by Tag: